AaltonenSan/CityBikeApp/README.md

 The application is written with TypeScript and uses React for the frontend and Node + Express with PostgreSQL for the backend.
 Backend is dockerized for easy setup.

+## Assignment

+I got all the recommended features done and most of the additional ones too.
+Due to time running out some additional features were left undone.

+Features to improve and add:

+- Journey - Ordering per column
+- Journey - Searching
+- Journey - Filtering
+- Ability to add new journeys or stations from the UI
+- E2E testing

 ## Setup

 ### Download datasets